Trump administration unveils new counterterrorism strategy

 Of the new strategy, the President said in a statement: "It outlines the approach of the United States to countering the increasingly complex and evolving terrorist threats and represents the nation's first fully articulated counterterrorism strategy since 2011.

-"It provides the strategic guidance needed to protect the United States against all terrorist threats, while simultaneously fostering the agility to anticipate, prevent, and respond to new threats," he said.
+"It provides the strategic guidance needed to protect the United States against all terrorist threats, while simultaneously fostering the agility to anticipate, prevent and respond to new threats," he said.

+The counterterrorism strategy focuses overwhelmingly on the fight against "radical Islamist terrorism," but does mention the rise in threats from non-Islamist terrorists.

+The document notes that the US also faces terrorism motived "by other forms of violent extremism, such as racially motivated extremism, animal rights extremism, environmental extremism, sovereign citizen extremism and militia extremism" and notes those forms of "domestic terrorism in the United States is on the rise."

 Related Content